Cyber security and the need to safeguard digital assets have become a critical concern for businesses worldwide.

 Understanding the basics of cyber security

-Cyber security involves the protection of digital systems, networks, and data from unauthorised access, damage, or theft.
+Cyber security involves the protection of digital systems, networks, and data from unauthorized access, damage, or theft.

 It encompasses various technologies, processes, and practices designed to ensure the confidentiality, integrity, and availability of information.

-With the increasing reliance on digital technologies and the rise in cyber threats, understanding the basics of cyber security has become crucial for individuals and organisations alike.
+With the increasing reliance on digital technologies and the rise in cyber threats, understanding the basics of cyber security has become crucial for individuals and organizations alike.

 By implementing effective cyber security measures, individuals and businesses can safeguard their sensitive information and maintain the trust of their customers.